 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the GF5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GF5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF5 was succeeded by the Panasonic GF6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica TL2 Manual (free pdf) or the online Panasonic GF5 Manual.
+Further information on the features and operation of the TL2 and GF5 can be found, respectively, in the Leica TL2 Manual (free pdf) or the online Panasonic GF5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica TL2 or the Panasonic GF5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24.1 vs 12MP) with a 45% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.